imnuvi/CheatBook/vim/learnt.md

 shift + i - enter insert mode at start of a line shift + a - enter insert mode at end of a line

+shift + ^ - move to start of line
+shift + $ - move to end of the line

 j - move down
 k - move up
 h - move left